cmb69/exchange_xh/README.md

 Exchange_XH facilitates exporting and importing the contents of a CMSimple_XH website to and from XML, respectively.
-This may be helpful for the migration to or from other CMSs, and also for migrating between CMSimple_XH versions.
+This may be helpful for the migration to or from other CMSs.
+The plugin also supports importing the contents of CMSimple_XH 1.6.x into CMSimple_XH ≥ 1.7.0.

 - [Requirements](#requirements)
 - [Download](#download)